maekitalo/tntnet/tntnet/doc/man/tntnet.xml.7.markdown

 name and password is valid, `DECLINED` is returned and tntnet calls the next mapping where the condition is met.

+Also when the condition is met, but the component could not be loaded, tntnet continues with the next mapping.

 When the end of the list is reached and no mapping returned a http reply code, tntnet replies with http not found (404) error.